 - Principles of infection control in the dental environment

 - Assessment of oral health and treatment planning

 - Scientific principles in the management of oral health diseases

-Successful completion of the course will enable you to become a qualified dental nurse and register with the General Dental Council.
+Further study or employment in the industry as a qualified dental nurse registered with the General Dental Council.